 Finger leather coral is a soft coral member of the Alcyoniidae family, and one of over 100 species in the genus Lobophytum.
-Originating in the Tropical Indian Ocean and the Pacific Ocean in Indonesia, finger leather corals are thick, encrusting species and can that has an upward, finger-like outgrowth (i.e. branching and lobed leather corals.)
+Originating in the Tropical Indian Ocean and the Pacific Ocean in Indonesia, these leather corals are thick, encrusting species and that has an upward, finger-like outgrowth (i.e. branching and lobed leather corals.)